 At your appointment we will complete a physical exam, screen for postpartum depression, and discuss contraceptive options.
 We’ll also review the pregnancy, follow-up on any unresolved medical issues, and strategize for optimal care in future pregnancies.

-After this appointment we prefer to see you again around eight to ten months later for your regular wellness exam.
+After this appointment we prefer to see you again around 8-12 months later for your regular wellness exam.
 This is where we address any lingering concerns, update your pap test if necessary, and review family planning.
 If you already have a gynecologist (who may have referred you to Arbor for the pregnancy) go ahead and schedule this appointment with him/her.
 If you don’t have a doctor we’d love to continue to be your women’s health providers!

 We certainly hope that your pregnancy and labor and delivery have gone smoothly and below we offer some additional suggestions to help you get through the next several weeks as easily as possible.

 - Please eat normally, but be sure to get plenty of water, fiber and calcium.